-New arrivals reported by glad fathers are: To J. A. Mulcahy a nine-pound boy born April 27th; to J. M. Pavletick, a seven-pound girl, and to R. W. Watt a child who claims the distinction of being a daylight saving baby-he was born in that hour which the rest of us lost.
+New arrivals reported by glad fathers are: To J. A. Mulcahy a nine-pound boy bern April 27th; to L. M. Payletick, a seven-pound girl, and to R. W. Watt a child who claims the distinction of being a daylight saving baby-be was born in that hour which the rest of us lost.